 - For the third phase of the Northeast Cargo development, Aeroterm is looking to improve on the participation success of the first two phases.
 Aeroterm has implemented the following initiative in order to accomplish this goal:

-- General contractor selection: Aeroterm has partnered with a Joint Venture consisting of BOWA Construction, Clayco and D’Escoto to construct Phase III.
+- General contractor selection: Aeroterm has partnered with BOWA Construction, Clayco and D’Escoto to construct Phase III.
 This project represents the first time at O’Hare International Airport that an African American contractor has led the construction of an Air Cargo Facility of this magnitude.

-- Target group partnership: Engaged target group to leverage their cutting-edge technology and broad network of business and government contacts to create a thoughtful approach to diversity issues in order to exceed our hiring and contracting goals.
+- Communities Empowered Through Construction partnership: Aeroterm has engaged Communities Empowered Through Construction to leverage their cutting-edge technology and broad network of business and government contacts to create a thoughtful approach to diversity and inclusion in order to exceed our hiring and contracting goals.

 - Aeroterm's $56,000,000 Phase III investment will build on the success of Phase I and II and generate additional direct construction and operations jobs, commerce, and sustainability.

 - Job creation: The design and development of Phase III will create an estimated 250 construction and design jobs.
-Aeroterm is targeting to surpass the business inclusion achievements of Phase I and II.
-Aeroterm expects this project to result in an additional 200 direct operations jobs for the facility in 2022.
+Aeroterm is targeting to surpass the business inclusion achievements of Phase I and II and expects this project to result in an additional 200 direct operations jobs for the facility in 2022.